Frequently Asked Questions

 FCA does not typically view credit classification differences as credit administration findings.
 We believe credit classification differences often interrelate with credit administration weaknesses (e.g., gathering and verifying information, credit analysis, decision making, and loan servicing), but that it is more through a cause and effect relationship.
 As such, we typically report these differences as part of our conclusions on internal review function reliability and the adequacy of credit risk identification, rather than in our credit administration review results.

-13. Should loans with a specific allowance be classified Doubtful?
+13. Should loans with credit deterioration that are evaluated individually for an allowance be classified Doubtful?

 14. When should an institution use the Loss classification?